MAD - DUB

 See more direct flights

-Top 3 airlines serving from Madrid to Dublin
+Reviews of the top airlines flying from Madrid to Dublin

 See real verified KAYAK customer reviews for airlines flying from Madrid to Dublin.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.